 Day 4: Shamakhi- Lahij- Gabala

-Our first stop is Diri Baba Mausoleum in Maraza city.
+- Our first stop is Diri Baba Mausoleum in Maraza city.
 The building of the mausoleum is a wonderful example of Shirvan architectural school.
-On the building itself the construction date is mentioned as 1402 and architect’s name as “…the son of ustad Haji”.
-There are still many legends connected to this place.
+Furthermore, there are still many legends connected to this place.
 For a long time, local people believed that a sacred person- called Diribaba was buried here and remained imperishable across the centuries.
-Nowadays, it is still considered as one of the holy places for local residents.
-The monument is under protection and open to tourists.

-After leaving the Shamakhi, we continue to Gabala.
-However, there is one more place on the way you must see- this is Lahij.
-Lahij is a remote mountain village, comprising some 2,000 residents.
-Located in Ismayilly disctict of Azerbaijan, on the southern slopes of the Greater Caucasus Mountain Range at a height of 1211 meters above sea level, it is one of the oldest continuously habited places in the world.
-We will take the opportunity here to have a lunch in Lahij village.
+- After leaving the Shamakhi, we will continue to Gabala.
+However, there is one more place on the way you must see- this is Lahij- a remote mountain village, comprising some 2,000 residents.
+The population here arrived during the Sassanid period.
+As a result, the village is one of the oldest continuously habited places in the world.

-After Lahij we will continue to Gabala and will arrive there within one hour.
+- Next, we will continue to Gabala and will arrive there within one hour.
 The first site we will visit will be Nohurgol, a beautiful lake located 3 km away from Gabala.
-Dense forests surrounds the lake where you can walk and have time in green nature.

 Day 5: Gabala- Shaki tour

-The first thing we will do is to climb Tufandag- the highest elevated mountain resort in Azerbaijan to take a freshness of Caucasian Mountains.
-Tufandag is located 4 km away from the city of Gabala – the ancient capital of Caucasian Albania.
-From here, you can watch the incredible panorama of Caucasian mountains take incredible view for city.
+- First, we will climb to Tufandag- the highest elevated mountain resort in Azerbaijan to take a freshness of Caucasian Mountains.
+At the same time, you can watch the incredible panorama of Caucasian mountains take incredible view for city.
 We will spend here around 2 hours

-Them. we will continue your tour to Nij village.
+- Then, we will continue your tour to Nij village.
 Nij – is the home of a special ethnic group among the Azerbaijani nationalities Udin, who are the descendants of the Caucasian Albanians.
 At present, their number is no more than 10,000 people, but they have managed to preserve their traditions, language and spiritual culture.
-Currently, the Alban Temple in the village of Nij is open to parishioners and tourists.
+Currently, the Alban Temple in the village is open to tourists.
 In fact, this is one of the most ancient monuments of Christianity in Azerbaijan.
-The temple was rebuilt in the XVII-XVIII centuries on the site of an ancient Albanian church of the 4th century, founded by St. Elisey (Christian ecclesiast in Caucasian Albania).

-After exploring the Gabala we will start our tour to Shaki city.
+- After exploring the Gabala, we will start our tour to Shaki city.
 It is one of the loveliest towns of Azerbaijan.
-Historic Sheki was originally higher up the valley around the site now occupied by Kish.
-During the XIX century, Nukha continued to flourish as a silk-weaving town and was a trading junction between caravan routes to Baku, Tbilisi and Derbent (Dagestan), with five working caravanserais at its peak.
-The name Nukha changed to Şhaki in 1960s.
 In Shaki, we will visit Shaki Khans Palace, Shaki Old town and Karvansarai before returning back to Gabala.